kibetamos/mars/README.md

 ## Mars Python application
-This is a python project of THe ark company
+This is a python project of THe ark compan